Word@Work, Let God's Word energise your working day!

 Matthew 26:57-58

-It is common for cowardly bullies (and some of them appear as corporate managers in business) to distance themselves from shady circumstances so that they can appear to be reasonable people who are 'only doing their duty' – even though they have manipulated the circumstances to effect the downfall of somebody they do not like or who threatens them.
+It is common for cowardly bullies (and some of them appear as corporate managers in business) to distance themselves from wrong behaviour.
+They want to be seen as reasonable people who are 'only doing their duty' – even though they have manipulated the circumstances to achieve the downfall of somebody who threatens them.
 Caiaphas, the High Priest was one of those.

 False Witnesses Against Christ